-Advise patients with co-morbid asthma not to adjust or stop their asthma treatments without consultation with their physicians.
+Advise patients with atopic dermatitis or CRSwNP who have co-morbid asthma not to adjust or stop their asthma treatments without consultation with their physicians.

 5.7 Arthralgia

 Arthralgia has been reported with the use of DUPIXENT with some patients reporting gait disturbances or decreased mobility associated with joint symptoms; some cases resulted in hospitalization [see Adverse Reactions (6.1)].
 In postmarketing reports, onset of arthralgia was variable, ranging from days to months after the first dose of DUPIXENT.
 Some patients' symptoms resolved while continuing treatment with DUPIXENT and other patients recovered or were recovering following discontinuation of DUPIXENT.